deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### PermissionController

-The `PermissionController` is a contract that allows AVS and Operators to appoint general admins (can call many functions in Eigenlayer) or appointees (can call only selected addresses and functions).
+The `PermissionController` is a contract that allows AVS and Operators to appoint general admins or appointees (can call only selected addresses and functions).

-The _Upgradeability_ of the `PermissionController`, controlled by the `ProxyAdmin`, means that permissions to slash operators on behalf of AVS can be hijacked by a permission owner going rogue, leading to _loss of funds_ for _Stakers_ and loss of delegated stake for _Operators_.
+The _Upgradeability_ of the `PermissionController`, controlled by the `ProxyAdmin`, means that permissions to slash operators on behalf of AVS (as an appointee) can be hijacked by a permission owner going rogue, leading to _loss of funds_ for _Stakers_ and loss of delegated stake for _Operators_.

 ### PauserRegistry